juanluisbaptiste/docker-postfix/README.md

 # docker-postfix
 Simple Postfix SMTP TLS relay [docker](http://www.docker.com) image with no local authentication enabled (to be run in a secure LAN).

+It also includes rsyslog to enable logging to stdout.

 ### Build instructions

 Clone this repo and then: